DeFreitas-Samuel/Disitribuidor-de-equipos/README.md

 The user must have installed .NET framework runtime [NET FRAMEWORK](https://dotnet.microsoft.com/download/dotnet-framework/net48) then it must download the project from github.
-After that the user must open the cmd console of its computer an position the console inside the folder of where program.cs is; then the user must type the following command: C:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe Progam.cs
+After that the user must open the cmd console of its computer an position the console inside the folder of where program.cs is; then the user must type the following command: C:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe Program.cs

 # How to use
 The way to use this program is really simple.
 Once compiled the user must execute the program; and this one will prompt the user to